 Sexual violence can be a traumatic experience.
 Therefore, members of the Caltech community may access the following offices for confidential support.
-Caltech staff and postdoctoral scholars may contact the Staff and Faculty Consultation Center (SFCC), while undergraduate and graduate students may access the Student Counceling Center or the Caltech Cener for Diversity, and for JPL employees, the Employee Assistance Program.
-Professionals in these offices will listen and help identify options and next steps.
+Caltech staff and postdoctoral scholars may contact the Staff and Faculty Consultation Center (SFCC), while undergraduate and graduate students may access the Student Counseling Center or the Caltech Center for Diversity, and JPL employees, the Employee Assistance Program.
+Professionals in these offices and The Rape Treatment Center will listen and help identify options and next steps.
 They can also help you decide what plan of action feels most comfortable.
 Talking to any of these individuals does not constitute reporting an incident to Caltech.
 Although they are not involved in Caltech's formal response to an incident, or possible legal action, staff members in each of these offices are available to provide support to the complainant and/or the respondent as he or she moves through the steps related to either or both of these processes.
-Staff in these offices may be able to help you develop a clear statement that contains all of the relevant information regarding your complaint, or may recommend that you speak with another campus office for additional specialized services or resources.
+Staff in these offices may be able to help you develop a clear statement that contains all of the relevant information regarding your complaint, or may recommend that you speak with another campus office for additional specialized services or resources, including how to obtain a protective order.